you ask, I answer

 What are your rates?

-Copywriting: My base rate, at 90 cents per word, is competitive.
+Copywriting: My base rate is competitive at $1.10 per word.
 Because each project differs, I determine specific project rates through details and client asks.
-I have the ability to maximize your messaging in a clear, concise, and consistent manner.
-That means, while I may recommend, or you may request, a particular word count, during the writing process I may determine your messaging requires less words.
+I can maximize your messaging clearly, concisely, and consistently.
+That means, while I may recommend, or you may request, a particular word count, during the writing process, I may determine your messaging requires fewer words.
 Should this occur, I only bill for the shorter word count.
 General copywriting — brochures, pamphlets, email campaigns, site copy, newsletters, social media copy, public relations materials, communication memos, and blogs — typically requires a 100-word minimum.

-Creative Copy (Taglines, Tone and Voice Development, Headlines): This type of copy entails a very creative skill set with much brainstorming, so I charge an hourly rate.
-My starting rate of $88 per hour is based on my experience and mid-level industry averages.
+Creative Copy (Taglines, Tone and Voice Development, Headlines): This type of copy requires a very creative skill set and much brainstorming, so I charge an hourly rate.
+I base my starting rate of $88 per hour on my experience and mid-level industry averages.

-The most effective and efficient way to determine how much my services will cost is to fill out the form on the Get A Quote + Contact Me page or to email me directly at IzabelaShubair@gmail.com.
+The most effective and efficient way to determine the cost of a project is to fill out the form on the Get A Quote + Contact Me page or to email me directly at IzabelaShubair@gmail.com.

 what’s included in your rates?